 No, all applications must be submitted online.

 We will require a new application and fee, letters of recommendation, and personal statement.
-If you are applying for a doctoral program and your GRE or MAT scores are more than five years old, we will require new test scores.
+If you are applying for a doctoral program and your MAT score is more than five years old, we will require a new test score.
 Depending on when you applied, we may still have your transcripts.
 Contact the School of Education Office of Admission and Outreach at (415) 422-5467 and we will gladly check.

 If you earned a bachelor’s or other degree from USF, we will likely have access to your transcripts.
 However, we may need transcripts from any outside institution(s) you attended.
 Please contact the School of Education Office of Admission and Outreach at (415) 422-5467 to verify if your transcripts are on file.